mlcsec/Graphpython/README.md

 ![](./.github/deploymaliciousscript-intuneportal.png)

-> NOTE: Deploy-PrinterSettings.ps1 is used for the actual script name instead of whatever is supplied to --script.
+> NOTE: Deploy-PrinterSettings.ps1 is used for the actual script name instead of whatever is supplied to `--script`.
 Recommended updating this in graphpython.py to blend in to target env.

 ### Add-ExclusionGroupToPolicy